Justintime50/easypost-tools-ui/README.md

 1) This project requires [Docker](https://www.docker.com/products/docker-desktop) and an account.
 Install and login to Docker.
 2) Add your EasyPost API Key to the `.env` file found in `/laravel`.
 3) Run `cp .env.example .env` to create the file.
+4) Run `php artisan key:generate`
-4) Run `docker-compose up -d` in the project's root directory and you'll be all set!
+5) Run `docker-compose up -d` in the project's root directory and you'll be all set!

 <i>Alternatively to setting up via Docker, you can install PHP and run `php artisan serve` in the `/laravel` directory to start up the web server.</i>